Sexual Offences: Profiling Approach

 The BNSS introduced several shifts that directly affect sexual-offence investigations:

 The single biggest source of confusion in Indian profiling work is the line between investigation-stage utility and trial-stage admissibility.
-Get this wrong in a viva and the examiner will press hard.
+Holding the line clearly is what separates competent profiling work from work the trial court rejects.

-Profiling earns its keep at the investigation stage.
+Profiling is most useful at the investigation stage.
 A profile narrows the suspect pool, prioritises leads, guides interview strategy, suggests where the next offence in a serial pattern might occur, and links offences across jurisdictions.
 Indian central and state agencies have used profile-driven approaches in serial sexual-offence investigations, particularly where the offence pattern crosses district or state lines.
 The investigating officer is the consumer of the profile; the profile shapes what the IO asks for next.

 At trial, the profile carries very little weight.
 Indian appellate courts have consistently warned against treating a typology label as evidence of a specific accused person's behaviour.
 The reasons run together.
 Profiles are probabilistic, not deterministic.
 The frame was built on selected samples and overfits in particular categories.
 The defendant on trial is being judged on the offence charged, not on a category.
 And a jury or a sessions judge primed with "this is a power-assertive offender" is being asked to read the evidence through a lens that the evidence itself has to earn the right to.